jonnyboyC/kos-language-server/server/README.md

     - potentially unused symbols
 - Go to definition for each symbol in the open documents.
 In some case can resolve functions in other scripts that have been run.
 - On hover with experimentail type inference support
-- Signiture help for functions that can be correctly resolved
+- Signature help for functions that can be correctly resolved